m2bhatt/Neighborhood_Map/README.md

 ## Overview

 This project is built using HTML, CSS, JavaScript.
-Additionally, it uses the Google Maps API, jQuery, Knockout JS, to create a map of some of Ottawa's landmarks.
+Additionally, it uses the Google Maps API, jQuery, Knockout JS, to create a map of

-It also has a search bar to navigate through the landmarks and is responsive.

-You can view a live version of the map by downloading the zip file of this project, and then viewing the index.html file in your browser.
+You can view a live version of the map at

+- Make sure it's responsive
+- Google maps that will show markers
+- List view of places shown in markers
+- Search bar to filter the markers

+App architecture
+-